sdiehl/wiwinwlh/tutorial.md

 $ cabal build
 ```

-The run the tests, our package must itself be reconfigured with the ``--enable-tests`` and the
+To run the tests, our package must itself be reconfigured with the ``--enable-tests`` and the
 ``build-depends`` from the Test-Suite must be manually installed if not already.

 ```bash